aleksandar137nikolic/python-da/README.md

 Learning Goals:
 - develop familiarity with common commands

-Basic preparation for using python to deal with data, and a stepping stone to more advanced procedures.
+Basic preparation for using python to deal wgoith data, and a stepping stone to more advanced procedures.
 Python is a great language for building data applications.
 Interpeted vs compiled language.
 Python=int, C++=compilied.
 Interpreted is slower, but easier to code with.
 Class = type